nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed mechanism for listing stored foods, meals and exercises is facilitated by `ListCommand`.
 It extends `Command` and overrides the `execute` method in the `Command` class.

 Step 1: The user will input either `list foods`, `list meals`, `list exercises` based on which information the user wants to retrieve.

-Step 2: Based the input, `ListCommand` will call either `printAllFoods`, `printAllMeals`, or `printAllExercises` method of the `ui` object
+Step 2: Based the input, `ListCommand` will call either `printAllFoods`, `printAllMeals`, or `printAllExercises` method of the `ui` object.

-Step 3: The `ui` will retreive the relevant information from the storage and print out their details
+Step 3: The `ui` will retreive the relevant information from the storage and print out their details.

 ![list-command](./uml/ListCommand.PNG)